graphql/graphql-spec/spec/Section 3 -- Type System.md

 EnumValueDefinition : Description?
 EnumValue Directives[Const]?

-GraphQL Enum types, like Scalar types, also represent leaf values in a GraphQL type system.
+GraphQL Enum types, like Scalar types, are a _leaf type_ which represents a _leaf field_ in a GraphQL type system.
 However Enum types describe the set of possible values.

 Enums are not references for a numeric value, but are unique values in their own right.
 They may serialize as a string: the name of the represented value.